parinithshekar/parinithshekar/README.md

 I'm a full stack developer and I usually build Pokémon themed projects to learn new technologies.
 I watch anime, and draw some characters less frequently than I push code.

-🔭 I’m currently a masters student at TU Delft, The Netherlands

-🌱 I’m currently practicing DSA problem solving

-⚡ Fun fact: I drink cold coffee for the taste, not for a boost

 <!--
 **parinithshekar/parinithshekar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.